 Within his shell he is “Unmindful” of the “outer skies” and how they might change.
 The next two lines reference Greek mythology, mentioning both Eros and Cronos.
 Santayana uses these deities to emphasize the amount of change that this speaker is willing to ignore.
 He says that a “new-born Eros,” more commonly known as Cupid, could fly, or “some old Cronos,” fall, and he would not be moved.
 The speaker is referencing the turning of political and social tides.
 Regimes could fall and rise again and he would not notice.

-The final four lines continue like the previous.
+The next four lines continue to like the previous.
 The speaker begins by reiterating that all these things he mentioned above, he “heed[s]…not,” or more simply, he does not pay attention to them.

 The rest of this section is devoted to one last instance that would not bother the speaker.
 He describes “deities [he] never saw” coming to haunt him in the night.
 Even this terrifying prospect, in which the narrator himself is targeted by gods, does not bother him.
 In fact, he states that this would only serve to send him once more off to sleep and into his own “little world.”
 Even if he did not want to go there, he would, just to “hide their myriad faces from [his] sight.”